top of page

 It is common for practices to overpay staff members, particularly family members or key senior staff.
 Typically, for family members, if they are to continue in their roles, their salary may be adjusted down closer to market rates during the succession process.
 Any above-market compensation creates an expectation across the business and can create challenges if these rates need to be realigned.
 Of course, the total picture needs to be understood as there may be compelling reasons why a key staff member is worth above-market remuneration.
 If staff are being paid below market salary, it is common for key staff to receive a salary increase, particularly if they are quality performers in the business.

-If a practice charge below market rates for its services, this may present a significant issue for a potential successor, particularly if the successor is external to the business.
+If a practice charges below market rates for its services, this may present a significant issue for a potential successor, particularly if the successor is external to the business.
 Reduced margins will likely bring reduced profits, which will impact the value of a practice.
 If a practice has chosen to compete on price and charge lower fees, this will present a real challenge to any successor to increase these fees.
-If this happens, it may harm the value and on retention amounts.
+If this happens, it may harm the value and retention amounts.
 Raising fees may lead to client and even staff departures – all matters that will decrease value.
 If your practice operates at the lower end of the market, from a fee perspective, it would be wise to address this issue and start promoting the value of your services and increasing your fees well before the ownership of your business changes hands.

 It is common for various personal expenses to run through a practice that would not be part of the business operating model post-succession.
 The personal expenses will typically be normalised out of the practice's financials during your practice succession, including personal travel, interest & depreciation expenses, donations, personal home office expenses, personal mobile and internet expenses, personal usage of motor vehicle, personal club memberships, etc.